asherikov/codeincomplete/README.md

 - `C++` is the main language for implementation of onboard components.
-Its flaws, such as complexity, bad syntax, and lack of fool-proofing, are well compensated by performance, expressive power, vast amount of development tools, and reusable open-source libraries. `C++` is also under active development currently, so it is catching up with new concepts relatively quickly.
+Its flaws, such as complexity, bad syntax, and lack of fool-proofing, are well compensated by performance, expressive power, vast amount of development tools and reusable open-source libraries. `C++` is also under active development currently, so it is catching up with new concepts relatively quickly.

 - `python` is for off-board data processing and analysis, e.g., machine learning.
 Sometimes you can use other languages for this purpose, but